noSpamProxy/Troubleshooting/Publish-CertificateToOpenKeys/readme.md

         The filename of a public certificate.

     -Thumbprint <String>
-        The thumbprint of a certifacate stored in NoSpamProxy.
+        The thumbprint of a certificate stored in NoSpamProxy.
 The thumbprint can be obtained by calling Get-NspCertificate

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,